01 of 08

 Torn paper flowers make unique and beautiful scrapbook page embellishments.
 Since you can use scraps and the free pattern included in these step by step instructions, torn paper flowers are a very inexpensive way to decorate your scrapbook pages.
 By tearing, inking, and stacking scrapbook paper, you can make your own scrapbook page embellishments that perfectly complement your next scrapbook page layout.
 This flower is finished off with tiny gems to add a touch of "glam" to the scrapbook page.Continue to 2 of 8 below.

 Torn Paper Flowers for Scrapbooking - Free Flower Pattern for Scrapbooking

 This flower pattern is in graduated sizes so that you can print it directly onto the back of a piece of cardstock and use it as a guide for tearing out paper flowers.
 You could also use it to cut out flowers for your scrapbook pages if you did not want the look of torn flowers.
-This flower in a repetitive, graduated design of one of the 7 Free Flower Patterns for Scrapbooking that you can find in the Flower for Scrapbooking Gallery.
+This flower in a repetitive graduated design of one of the free flower patterns for scrapbooking that we have featured on our site.